Asus Zenfone 3S Max Detailed Review

 It has 22% more battery capacity compared to the Asus Zenfone 3 Max.
 Yet it is one of the sleekest smartphones, I have seen with this much battery capacity.

 As I picked up the device it never felt that it can have 5000 mAH battery capacity.
 It is really thin 8.85 mm in thickness and 175 grams.

 The other major design change is, Asus has used the fingerprint scanner at the front, embedded in the Home Button.
-Zenfone 3 Max had the fingerprint scanner at the back.
+Zenfone 3 Max had the fingerprint scanner on the back.

 The overall build quality is 7.8 on a scale of 10 and that is very good in my opinion.
 The phone feels premium and with sturdy buttons on the side, antenna lines have been shifted to the top.

-There are Zencircle inspired buttons and the screen to body ratio is 75%.
+There is Zen circle inspired buttons and the screen to body ratio is 75%.

 The Bottom carries a micro-USB port and a speaker grill.
 I have an Asus Zenfone Max the older version and is more than a year old, the phone is quite sturdy and the build quality and robustness on the Asus device speaks for itself.
 No repairs or service center visits so far.